NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/sample_results.rst

    3. Cat-3: PWS ~= 120 mph, maximum surge depth ~= 10 ft
    4. Cat-2: PWS ~= 100 mph, maximum surge depth ~= 7 ft

-:numref:`hand_calc` compares the hand-calculated loss ratios and the simulated results, which are in good agreement.
+:numref:`hand_calc_ac` compares the hand-calculated loss ratios and the simulated results, which are in good agreement.
 The finite differences seen in the flood loss ratios are due to the random sampling process in estimating the expected loss ratios.

 .. figure:: figure/SimuVSHandCalc.png
-   :name: hand_calc
+   :name: hand_calc_ac
    :align: center
    :figclass: align-center
    :width: 600